mitmedialab/voltage/README.md

-# Voltage Imaging Data Processing
+# Voltage: Fast Data Processing Pipeline for Voltage Imaging

 This is a data processing pipeline for voltage imaging data (called "Voltage" for short).
 It takes as input a 2D microscopy video caputuring neurons expressing time-varying fluorescence